Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

   # okay ---------

-  # filter to retain only the rows where column `x` has values greater than 5
+  # filter data frame to retain only the rows where column `x` has values greater than 5
   dplyr::filter(data, x > 5)
   ```
 - Use comments to explain the **why**, and not the **what** or **how**.